 - Fluid Retention and Heart Failure with Concomitant Use of PPAR-gamma Agonists: Fluid retention, which may lead to or exacerbate heart failure, can occur with concomitant use of thiazolidinediones (TZDs) and insulin.
 These patients should be observed for signs and symptoms of heart failure.
 If heart failure occurs, dosage reduction or discontinuation of TZD must be considered.

 - Macrovascular Outcomes: Clinical studies have not shown macrovascular risk reduction with SOLIQUA 100/33.

 Most Common Adverse Reactions

-The most common adverse reactions associated with SOLIQUA 100/33 include hypoglycemia, nausea, nasopharyngitis, diarrhea, upper respiratory tract infection, and headache.
+The most common adverse reactions reported in ≥ 5% of patients treated with SOLIQUA 100/33 include hypoglycemia, nausea, nasopharyngitis, diarrhea, upper respiratory tract infection, and headache.

 Click here for Full Prescribing Information for Soliqua 100/33.